top of page

 According to a report by BloombergNEF, the development of these features is helping to reduce range anxiety and increase the appeal of electric vehicles to consumers.
 The report found that the average range of electric vehicles has increased by 10% in the past year, and that the availability of fast charging infrastructure has also improved.
 Furthermore, a study by the International Council on Clean Transportation found that the range of electric vehicles is sufficient for the daily driving needs of the majority of Americans, with 87% of all trips being less than 40 miles.

-Overall, while range anxiety remains a significant barrier to the mass adoption of electric vehicles, the development of technology and software that takes account of the range of the vehicle and pre-programs stops is helping to reduce this issue and increase the appeal of electric vehicles to consumers.
+While range anxiety remains a significant barrier to the mass adoption of electric vehicles, the development of technology and software that takes account of the range of the vehicle and pre-programs stops is helping to reduce this issue and increase the appeal of electric vehicles to consumers.

 Transitioning to electric vehicles in the United States is essential for achieving greater energy independence, reducing our dependence on fossil fuels, and increasing the use of renewable energy sources.
 While there are some challenges to the mass adoption of electric vehicles, such as range anxiety and the need for fast charging infrastructure, the potential benefits are significant.
 Electric vehicles are more energy-efficient than traditional combustion engine vehicles, which can help to reduce energy consumption in the transportation sector.
 Moreover, the adoption of electric vehicles could lead to a greater spread of financial investments across the national economic spectrum, with potential benefits for both Main Street and Wall Street.